Postpartum sex: how to find time for it?Aug 31, 2022

 What is the connection between the pelvic floor muscles, the condition of the abdominal and core muscles, and a rewarding sex life?
-Weak core muscles and not feeling comfortable with your own body can have a major impact on how you feel about yourself.
-Unsurprisingly, not feeling at home in your own body affects your sexuality, and how you feel about someone else touching your body.
+Weak core muscles and not feeling comfortable in your own skin can significantly impact how you feel about yourself.
+Unsurprisingly, not feeling at home in your own body affects your sexuality and how you feel about someone else touching your body.

-Some women blossom during pregnancy, while for others it can be a fairly uncomfortable and unglamorous time.
-Sex is not necessarily your favourite activity at that time.
-If this is the case, then you should seek pleasure and happiness from other things that give you joy and positive energy.
-This is important, because it makes you feel better about yourself and might even make you want sex again.
-Physical closeness without intercourse can also be quite pleasurable, so one thing does not necessarily need to lead to another.
+Sex is not necessarily the thing you have in mind at that time.
+Some women blossom during pregnancy, while for others, it can be a relatively uncomfortable and unglamorous time.
+If this is the case, you should seek pleasure and happiness from other things that give you joy and positive energy.
+This is important because it makes you feel better about yourself and might even make you want sex again.
+Physical closeness without intercourse can also be pleasurable, so one thing does not necessarily need to lead to another.

 Many women are nervous about sex after childbirth.
 For many, it feels like the first time all over again.
 Your body has changed, and also how you feel about it has changed.
-Some women say that after your genitals have “exploded” in childbirth, it is difficult to imagine what sex will feel like, or if it will feel like anything at all, or if it will even hurt.
-It might help if you can talk about things with your partner and tell them about your fears.
+Some women say that after vaginal delivery, it is difficult to imagine what sex will feel like, if it will feel like anything at all, or if it will even hurt.
+It might help if you talk with your partner and tell them about your fears.
 Often, this alone may be enough to help you relax.
-If your muscles are very tense, getting pleasure from sex can be difficult.
+Getting pleasure from sex can be difficult if your muscles are taut.
 Most women can only have an orgasm when they are fully relaxed.

 Finding relaxed moments can be challenging when you have a baby or small children.
-When sex needs to be scheduled in advance, there is no room for spontaneity, making it difficult to enjoy the moment.
-My advice to you is to be gentle and honest to yourself and your partner in this new life situation.
-It is still important to arrange time together and to feel good about yourself and your partner, because relationships need work to remain strong and vibrant.
+There is no room for spontaneity if sex needs to be scheduled in advance.
+This makes it difficult to enjoy the moment.
+I advise you to be gentle and honest to yourself and your partner in this new life situation.
+It is still essential to arrange time together and to feel good about yourself and your partner because relationships need work to remain strong and vibrant.

-A further complicating factor is that the needs of the partners can be very different in families with small children.
-Because the baby often spends a lot of time in the mother's arms, she is likely to feel the need for her own time and room.
-The spouse or partner might find this difficult to understand if they go to work, where they will have several hours of their "own time” every day.
-Women who have given birth will also need time to learn to love their changed body.
-Pregnancy, childbirth, possibly a major operation (if a C-section is needed), and breastfeeding are all big things that change a woman's body and body image.
+A further complicating factor is that the partners' needs can differ in families with small children.
+Because the baby often spends a lot of time in the mother's arms, she will likely feel the need for her own time and space.
+The partner might find this difficult to understand if they go to work, where they will have several hours of their "own time" daily.
+Women who have given birth will also need time to learn to love their changed bodies.
+Pregnancy, childbirth, possibly a significant operation (if a C-section is required), and breastfeeding are all big things that change a woman's body and body image.
 Sometimes these changes are not easy to accept.
-In this situation too, it is best if you can talk about these things openly with your partner.
+In this situation, too, it is best if you can talk about these things openly with your partner.
 However, it can be difficult for a man to understand changes of the sort that he will never experience firsthand.
 Talking about these things and your feelings makes understanding easier.